t-SNE Exaggerates Clusters, Provably: Preliminaries

-To avoid the so-called \emph{the crowding problem} (see \cite{van2008visualizing} for details), the output affinity matrix \(Q\) is computed based on a t-distribution.
-Specifically, for \(i\neq j\)

-As indicated before, the objective then is to minimize the gap between the input and the output affinities.
-This is accomplished by penalizing the relative entropy (KL-divergence) from \(P\) to \(Q\), where these affinity matrices are viewed as probability distributions.
+As indicated before, the objective then is to minimize the gap between the input and output affinities $P$ and $Q$.
+This is accomplished by minimizing relative entropy (KL-divergence) between the \(P\) and \(Q\) affinities (viewed as probability distributions).
 This highly non-convex objective is usually optimized by initializing at a good starting point via an \emph{early exaggeration phase}, followed by performing standard gradient descent methods and returning an embedding $Y$ that corresponds to a local minimum of the objective.
-Our central task is to study the nature of the these (local minimum) embeddings returned by t-SNE and their relation to the space of input datasets. \begin{definition} For an $(n>2)$-point dataset $X \subset \mathbb{R}^{n-1}$ and perplexity parameter $\rho \in (1,n-1)$, define
+Our central task is to study the nature of the these (local minimum) embeddings returned by t-SNE and their relation to the space of input datasets. \begin{definition} For an $n$-point dataset\footnote{Without loss of generality, we shall assume that the input dimension $D=n-1$.} $X \subset \mathbb{R}^{n-1}$ and perplexity parameter $\rho \in [1,n-1]$, define

 as the set of outputs $Y\subset \mathbb{R}^d$ that are stationary to the t-SNE objective on a given input $X$.
+Furthermore, for a set of $n$-point datasets $\mathcal{X}_n$, we define: